Tuttotorna/OMNIA/README.md

 Everything else in the repository is secondary to that entry point.

----

 What OMNIA is

-OMNIA is a post-hoc structural measurement and gating system.
+OMNIA is a post-hoc structural measurement core with a bounded gate output layer.

 Its task is to detect structural fragility in outputs that may appear acceptable on the surface, measure whether structural continuation remains admissible under controlled transformations, and convert the result into a bounded operational gate output.